fatkodima/online_migrations/README.md

 4. Replace usages of the old column with a new column in the codebase
 5. Deploy
 6. Remove the column rename config from step 1
-7. Remove the VIEW created in step 3:
+7. Remove the VIEW created in step 3 and finally rename the column:

 ```ruby
 class FinalizeRenameUsersNameToFirstName < ActiveRecord::Migration[7.0]